-Burke assumed his current role as the commander of Allied Joint Force Command located in Naples, Italy in July 2020.
+Munsch assumed his current role in June 2022 as the commander of Allied Joint Force Command, located in Naples, Italy.
 In this capacity, he directs a combined NATO staff responsible for planning, preparing and conducting military operations throughout the Supreme Allied Commander Europe's area of responsibility.
-He concurrently serves as Commander, U.S. Naval Forces Europe and U.S. Naval Forces Africa.
-His area of responsibility encompasses the waters bordering the coasts of Europe and Africa, including the Baltic, Mediterranean and Black Seas.
+He concurrently serves as Commander, U.S. Naval Forces Europe and U.S. Naval Forces Africa, where his area of responsibility encompasses the waters bordering the coasts of Europe and Africa, including the Baltic, Mediterranean and Black Seas.

 Munsch is a member of the Council on Foreign Relations, a U.S. Supreme Court Statecraft Fellow, Massachusetts Institute of Technology Seminar XXI Fellow and recipient of the U.S. Navy League's Decatur Award for operational excellence.